veysiadn/IgHEtherCATImplementation/README.md

   sudo update-grub
   sudo reboot
  ```
+ #### After reboot, if you see GRUB screen, select Advanced Options for Ubuntu, and select compiled RT kernel version to start
- ## After reboot to make sure about installation check kernel version.
+ ## Then to make sure about installation, check kernel version.
      uname -v
  ### -----------------------------------------------------------------------------------------------------------------
  ### If your system doesn't start after building, check this thread [Compressing initramfs](https://stackoverflow.com/questions/51669724/install-rt-linux-patch-for-ubuntu) and apply steps below.